wp-plugins/copyright-licensing-tools/readme.txt

    2. Upload copyright-licensing-tools.zip file
    3. Once uploaded, click Activate Plugin link
    4. Configure the plugin through Settings

-When you activate the plugin, your site will be registered automatically.

 == Frequently Asked Questions ==